Supply Chain 2024: If the hackers don’t get you, the regulations will!

 However, this is absolutely no longer the case, with many different actors now involved – ranging from start-ups and solo entrepreneurs to multinational corporations.

 Take Amazon as an example.
 The retail behemoth deals with thousands and thousands of different vendors of different sizes.
-Each one of those endpoints represents a potential avenue into Amazon’s network and a way of exposing a company that posted an operating profit of USD 7.7 billion in the second quarter of 2021.
+Each one of those endpoints represents a potential avenue into Amazon’s network and a way of exposing a company that generated revenue of USD 170 billion during the final quarter of 2023.

-This is obviously an issue, as an enterprise runs the risk of being taken down by a one-person operation running out of the spare bedroom.
+This means that enterprises run the risk of being taken down by a one-person operation running out of the spare bedroom.
 And this is where the problem lies: while large companies have the understanding and resources to keep themselves safe, smaller businesses either do not consider themselves worthy of an attack or feel they cannot afford to equip themselves with the correct level of security.

-Harri Ruusinen, Director, Global Sales Engineering at WithSecure, believes there is a pattern there.
-“For larger companies, it is now just a way of life.
-They understand that certifications and background checks need to be done.
+Harri Ruusinen, Director, Global Sales Engineering at WithSecure, believes there is a pattern.
+“For larger companies, they know the supply chain is critical and the requirements it brings.
+They understand that Security Compliance needs to be achieved.
 However, smaller companies are being caught out when they are asked by customers to adhere to protocols.
 It may well be the case that attackers don’t want your data, but you may well have certain customers that those attackers could utilize.”

 Tuomas Miettinen, WithSecure’s Technical Sales Enablement Manager, believes a breach can do untold damage to smaller businesses.
-“Often, smaller companies don’t understand that this is still the kind of risk management that they need to do.
-If they are related or the root cause of a breach, it can have severe implications because it is all about trust.
+“Often, smaller companies don’t understand that this is the kind of risk they need to prepare for.
+If they are the root cause of a breach, it can have severe implications because it is all about trust.
 Once that trust is lost, it is very difficult to get back.
 The reputational damage to your company has a knock-on effect on your business relationships.”

 “Of course, putting controls in place and gaining visibility can take a whole team.
-But, what smaller companies can do is to make sure that the building blocks are in place and that they are using secure solutions.
-They need to make sure they protect all the data they are processing and this is where they can seek out the help of partners, who will be happy to provide exceptional service and visibility in case of attacks and risks,” says Miettinen.
+What smaller companies can do is ensure that the building blocks are in place and that they are using secure solutions.
+They need to make sure they protect all the data they are processing and this is where they can seek out the help of partners,” says Miettinen.

-“I think the first part really is understanding your risk management.
-Can you really afford to have a cyber incident happen to you that could lead to a supply chain attack?
-After that, installing Endpoint Protection (EPP) and Endpoint Detection and Response (EDR) is crucial, making sure that you have the capabilities to prevent, detect and respond to incidents, as well as knowing who you can contact if you suspect a breach.
-Basically, you need to find a cybersecurity partner, who can help you whenever required.
-After all, it makes sense to align yourself with an expert with decades of frontline experience,” according to Ruusinen.
+“You need to ensure you have the preventative, detection, and response capabilities – and expertise – in place.
+That gives you a better understanding of your exposure and better tools to understand and manage your risks.
+This means installing Endpoint Protection (EPP) and Endpoint Detection and Response (EDR) or Managed Detection and Response (MDR), and knowing who you can contact if you suspect a breach.
+Basically, you need to find a cybersecurity partner who can help you whenever required.
+After all, it makes sense to align yourself with an expert with decades of frontline experience,” Ruusinen believes.

 What piece of advice would our experts offer for the here and now?
-“While we have machine learning and AI, we need to remember that humans are still required to make the final decisions.
+“While we have machine learning and AI, we need to remember that sometimes humans are still required to make the final decisions.
 So, believe it or not, we are still superior!
-Machines help to eliminate a lot of the noise and create visibility, but humans must review and take that final step.”
+Modern technologies help to eliminate a lot of the noise, add context and create visibility, but humans must still review and make the final decision,” says Miettinen.

-“To put it bluntly: buy good cloud services, because there are a lot of people making sure the platform is secure, but you need to remember the shared responsibility model and therefore the responsibilities that belong to your organization,” Ruusinen concludes.
+"The starting point is to buy good cloud services.
+There are a lot of people making sure that the platform is secure, but you need to remember the shared responsibility model and therefore the responsibilities that belong to your organization," Ruusinen concludes.